Guyana Travel Guide

 Covering 3710 square kilometres of central Guyana, the Iwokrama Forest is one of the four last pristine tropical forests in the world.

 Access to the forest is either via private vehicle or one of the micro buses running from Georgetown to Lethem.

-I stayed at Atta Rainforest Lodge, it’s a short walk from the Iwokrama Canopy Walkway, Guyana’s only canopy walk.
-The walkway is suspended 30m above the forest floor and provides an excellent viewing platform for birds, primates etc.
+I stayed at Atta Lodge, which is located at the Iwokrama Canopy Walkway, Guyana’s only canopy walk.
+The walkway is suspended 30 m above the forest floor and provides an excellent viewing platform for birds, primates etc.

 All lodge reservations plus transport arrangements must be booked and paid for in advance in Georgetown.
 I made my arrangements through Wilderness Explorers.

 Note: There are no transport options out here unless you hire an (expensive) private 4WD.
 You could try your luck hitching a ride on the Georgetown – Lethem road

 Lethem lies on the Takutu River, which forms the border with Brazil, opposite the Brazilian town of Bonfim.
 It’s a sleepy transit town.
 If you get stuck here there are a couple of hotel options.

 For more on crossing the border, see the ‘Getting There‘ section below.

 Like the other countries in the Guiana’s, accommodation in Guyana is limited.
 It’s best to book in advance using an online agent such as booking.com

 In Georgetown I have stayed at Herdmanston Lodge, which is a well known favourite and the more centrally located Halito Hotel & Residence (my preference).